An Experienced Advocate Helping You Seek Debt Relief Through Chapter 13 Bankruptcy

 The debtor must also provide their case trustee with a copy of the tax return or transcripts for the most recent tax year as well as tax returns filed during the case.

-The core of the Chapter 13 process, however, lies in the repayment plan and confirmation hearing.
+The core of the Chapter 13 process lies in the repayment plan and confirmation hearing.
 The plan should be filed with the court, and the creditors and trustee may agree or object to your plan.
-The court may then approve the plan at the confirmation hearing if it meets the following requirements:
+The court may then approve the plan at the confirmation hearing if it meets all of the following requirements:

-- the debtor proposed the plan in good faith; and
+- The debtor proposed the plan in good faith.

 Some examples of debts to repay in a Chapter 13 plan include:

-- secured debt, particularly if the debtor intends to keep their car or home;
+- Secured debt (debt backed by collateral), particularly if the debtor intends to keep their car or home

-The filer will have all their debts wiped out once they make all their payments over the course of the 3-5 years.
+The filer will have all their debts wiped out once they make all their payments over the course of three to five years.

-Work with an experienced Chapter 13 attorney on your bankruptcy case today.
 While it is possible to file Chapter 13 on your own, individual filings have much lower success rates and will put an undue amount of stress and anxiety on you as you try to make sense of all the legal jargon while still trying to balance the financial chaos around you.
-Attorney Danny Agai has years of experience helping clients save their homes from foreclosure and propose strong repayment plans to wipe away their debts.
-Let our firm help you get the fresh start you deserve with Chapter 13 and your finances still intact.
+Attorney Danny Agai has over a decade of experience helping clients save their homes from foreclosure and proposing strong repayment plans to wipe away their debts.
+Let the Law Offices of Danny K. Agai help you get the fresh start you deserve with Chapter 13 bankruptcy.